yuxinhu/Online-shot-LLR-reconstruction/README.md

 Step 2: Read the file and get the raw k-space data.
 We are using GE's Orchestra (can be found [here](https://collaborate.mr.gehealthcare.com/welcome
 )) (SDK 1.9-1) in this example, which also provide Nyquist artifact correction and ramp sampling correction.
 Some modifications are needed to make Orchestra output the k-space data, and we provide one way to do this [here]().
 We are using cfl format from [BART](https://mrirecon.github.io/bart/) to save the data.

 Step 3: Shot-LLR reconstruction.
 We are doing this slice-by-slice.
 For each slcie, we calculate the sensitivity map first, and then apply shot-LLR for each nex/average/repetition.
 This is written in Python and the reconstruction is mainly based on [BART](https://mrirecon.github.io/bart/) (version 0.4.03).
 Homodyne reconstruction is applied after shot-LLR reconstruction if Partial Fourier acquisition is used.
+Detailed comments in recon.py.

 Spte 4: Generate DICOMs.
 Again, we use Orchestra in this step to make sure the header information is correct.